 Integrating a reliable WMS with an ERP system produces the much coveted single source of truth for warehouses, offering visibility and transparency into virtually every aspect of business.
 Warehouses will benefit from a host of features including warehouse and production layout, location and planning area management and supply chain network design.
 Managers will also be able to keep more accurate tabs on resource management, including equipment, vehicles and workers.

 Beyond those benefits, an ERP solution with integrated WMS produces volumes of data that may be intelligently mined and analyzed to create valuable business insights.

-A WMS solution such as Loxodo is designed specifically to make warehouse operations easier.
+A WMS solution is designed specifically to make warehouse operations easier.
 In addition to creating efficiencies and increasing productivity, it provides real-time data and management of all aspects of the warehouse.
 The offering also supports mobility and takes advantage of the cloud to enable scalability while ensuring solid, stable performance.

-One of the advantages of a WMS solution like Loxodo is that it is designed to integrate specifically with the SAP Business One and SAP Business ByDesign ERP platforms.
+One of the advantages of a WMS solution is that it is designed to integrate specifically with the SAP Business One and SAP Business ByDesign ERP platforms.
 This ensures transparency and visibility across all warehouse systems as well as interconnected logistics, enabling businesses to take full advantage of big data and analytics based on a SSOT.

 Mining Value from Big Data and Analytics

 According to research by Nitco, big data and analytics are one of the top trends in warehouse automation and management for 2021.
 Performance data is necessary for finding areas of warehouse operations that need improvement, as well as increasing efficiencies and adding to the bottom line.